Rural Conservation Alliance NEWS -- April 2015

 PROTESTANTS are opposing the use of ground water resources, as described by Buena Vista "for sand and gravel washing and dust control purposes on approximately 5217 acres of land".
 The land includes a large part of La Bajada Mesa, of what's known to New Mexicans as the (physical, historical, cultural) "Gateway" to Santa Fe.
 For more see RCA Letter to the NM Office of the State Engineer (OSE).

-Background: having received the protests to the Buena Vista application for the transfer of [paper] water rights from Albuquerque to the ~2 mile-long Mesa Gateway area, the NM State Engineer's designated Hearing Examiner, Andrew B. Core, was to postpone the schedule 3 times at the request of Buena Vista.
-The reason Buena Vista gave for the requested extensions was that they were continuing to explore an alternate source of water which they claimed would obviate the need for this Application.
+Background: having received in 2012 the protests to the Buena Vista application for the transfer of [paper] water rights from Albuquerque to the ~2 mile-long Mesa Gateway area, the NM State Engineer's designated Hearing Examiner, Andrew B. Core, and the OSE have agreed to postpone the schedule 4 times at the request of Buena Vista.
+The reasons Buena Vista has given for the requested extensions are that they were 1) continuing to explore an alternate source of water which they claimed would obviate the need for this application and 2) subsequently to give time for the resolution to suits filed by BV against the County.
 The alternative water source turned out to be water sold by the gallon and hauled from the County Water Utility!

 Office of the State Engineer SCHEDULES